screeley44/stateful-gluster/README.md

 - [ ] Investigate specialized plugins/provisioners (external or internal)
 - [ ] Investigate replacing shell script functionality with other technology

+# Current Issues or ToDo's:
+- script can be hardened, admittedley not the best bash shell script person :-)
+-

-See readme and examples for more detail and PoC
+# See readme and examples for more detail and PoC